Reliable-Information-Lab-HEVS/att_viz/paper.md

 * `att_viz` started as a modification of `bertviz` for supporting self-attention instead of cross-attention

-* `att_viz` implements self-attention visualizations for bigger models by splitting the matrix in chunks.
+* `att_viz` implements self-attention visualizations for bigger models by splitting the matrix into chunks.
 This ensures the resulting HTML files are small and easy to render.

 * Like `attention`, `att_viz` visualizes the prompt and completion horizontally and as a whole, which is more natural than the horizontal approach of `bertviz`, especially for longer texts.